Find out more about the Ausdance QLD team and Management Committee

 Adminstration and Communications Officer

 Stephanie completed a Graduate Diploma in Creative Industries in 2017 majoring in advertising and communications in the arts (QUT), as well as holding a Bachelor of Fine Arts – Dance Performance (QUT).
 Stephanie has expanded her practice into arts marketing putting her skills in graphic design, website design and management into effect working closely with the Independent Arts sector and freelance commercial contracts.

 As her time as a dancer, Stephanie has worked and trained in Australia and UK focusing on the intersection between dance, theatre and installation works.
-Stephanie was part of Supercell 2017 as a dancer performing in “They Gather” choreographed by Bridget Fiske & Joseph Lau, as well as being able to present her work “Unconsciously Done” as part of the INDEX program.
+Stephanie was part of Supercell 2017 as a dancer, performing in “They Gather” choreographed by Bridget Fiske & Joseph Lau, as well as being able to present her work “Unconsciously Done” as part of the INDEX program.
 She has also performed and choreographed for Supercell: Festival of Contemporary Dance, Bleach* Festival, Outcast Performing Arts, Lucid Dance Company and other independent artists.
-Stephanie teaches ballet and contemporary for local Brisbane dance studios.
+Stephanie still teaches ballet and contemporary for local Brisbane dance studios.

 The Ausdance QLD management committee members meet up every six weeks.
 They are responsible for the governance of Ausdance Queensland.